AtaruOhto/express-restful-routes/README.md

 ## Motivation

-It'll tend to be very difficult to read and grasp routes if there are not rules about how to define routes, especially in the big application.
-This library provides Rails like RESTful route definition rules.
+It is often hard to read and grasp routes if there aren't rules about how to define routings, especially in a big application.
+This library provides a way of defining RESTful routes inspired by Ruby on Rails.

 <table>
   <thead>